 12. Use the quote button to accent certain parts of your text.

 13. Change the name of your images to keyword friendly titles.
-That way if people are searching in Google images, they are more likely to stumble upon your blog.
+That way if people are searching in Google images, they are more likely to stumble upon your website.

-14. Use the toggle full screen mode if you are easily distracted when blogging.
-The fullscreen button is next to the jumpbreak.
+14. Use the toggle full-screen mode if you are easily distracted when writing.
+The fullscreen button is next to the jump break.